-The utility also asked the Commission to declare that, to the extent the IRS ultimately prevails on its position that the CIAC received as notes during December, 1986 is taxable to the Kingsley Service Company, the utility should pursue collection of such tax from the appropriate developers in accordance with its rights under the notes executed with the developers, to the extent utility management determines that such pursuit has a reasonable likelihood of success, based upon the likelihood of collection, the amount to be collected, and the cost of collection.
+ISSUE 4: Should the Commission declare that, to the extent the IRS ultimately prevails on its position that the CIAC received as notes during December, 1986 is taxable to the Kingsley Service Company, the utility should pursue collection of such tax from the appropriate developers in accordance with its rights under the notes executed with the developers, to the extent utility management determines that such pursuit has a reasonable likelihood of success, based upon the likelihood of collection, the amount to be collected, and the cost of collection?

-The utility seeks our pre-approval for a series of management decisions the utility must make.
+STAFF ANALYSIS: The utility seeks Commission pre-approval for a series of management decisions the utility must make.
 Nothing in the orders cited by the utility impact this decision.
 The utility has shown no controversy, question or doubt arising from the cited orders as to whether and to what extent it should pursue collection of taxes from developers.
 Therefore, the petition does not meet the threshold requirements for a declaratory statement.
+For the reasons discussed in Issue 2, staff recommends that the Commission decline to issue the declaratory statement requested by the utility.